Cumulocity-IoT/apama-eplapps-tools/doc/testing-epl.rst

 EPL test samples
 -----------------
 A sample EPL app and test can be found in the samples directory of the EPL Apps Tools SDK.
 Most of the EPL code snippets in this document are from the sample test, AlarmOnMeasurementThresholdTest, which can be found in the Input directory of any of the samples provided.
 This tests the sample EPL app, AlarmOnMeasurementThreshold, which can be found in the samples/apps directory of the SDK.
-Information on how to run the sample test can be found in the :doc:`Using PySys to test your EPL apps <using-pysys>` document.
+Information on how to run the sample test can be found in the `Using PySys to test your EPL apps <using-pysys.rst#using-pysys-to-test-your-epl-apps>`_ document.